-★12 in Operations Management electives (See Note 5)
+- ★12 in Operations Management electives (See Note 5) - ★12 in free electives (See Note 1)

-- (1) See §54.1.4 - (2) Either ACCTG 322 or MIS 311 may be taken in Year Two with the other taken in Year Three. - (3) May be taken in any year except Year Two, Fall Term. - (4) May be taken in either of Year Three or Year Four. - (5) Operations Management electives may be chosen from any 400-level MGTSC courses and from a list of additional approved courses available from the Department of Finance and Management Science office. - (6) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
-See §54.1.4(4).
+- (1) See §64.1.4 - (2) Either ACCTG 322 or MIS 311 may be taken in Year Two with the other taken in Year Three. - (3) May be taken in any year except Year Two, Fall Term. - (4) May be taken in either of Year Three or Year Four - (5) Operations Management electives may be chosen from any 400-level MGTSC courses and from a list of additional approved courses available from the Department of Finance and Management Science office. - (6) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
+See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

 - (1) Students with a declared major in Operations Management may choose to do a minor in any subject area of Business.
-See §54.1.5.
+See §64.1.5.
 Minors are not required.
 Students are urged to select areas that complement the major.
-Students may also wish to consider the Cooperative Education program (see §54.5). - (2) Students with a declared major in another area may complete a minor in Operations Management by fulfilling the requirements of §54.1.5. ★3 must be in MGTSC 352. - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - Economics: Any senior ECON course, with Departmental approval. - Statistics/Mathematics: Additional work is recommended for students who are interested in research and/or graduate work.
+Students may also wish to consider the Cooperative Education program (see §64.5). - (2) Students with a declared major in another area may complete a minor in Operations Management by fulfilling the requirements of §64.1.5. ★3 must be in MGTSC 352. - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
+Economics: Any senior ECON course, with Departmental approval. - Statistics/Mathematics: Additional work is recommended for students who are interested in research and/or graduate work.

-54.2.18 Major in Retailing and Services
+64.2.18 Major in Retailing and Services